 Though interesting, this case study about widespread painless tophi doesn’t explain how things got so bad.

 I can only assume that the gradual process of slow tophi growth never seemed serious enough until infection set in.
 When a small lump appears, especially if it is painless, there is a tendency to “wait and see.”
-We have no details here, but from my own experience, I imagine that this patient had a small lump that was not trouble, so he waited.
+We have no details here, but from my own experience, I imagine that this patient had a small lump that was not causing trouble, so he waited.
 Then it grew, and perhaps he was too embarrassed to seek attention.
 Maybe if it had hurt earlier, he would have sought treatment sooner.

 In this case, the danger presented as an infected foot.
 We do not know what happened next, but I presume the foot was saved.
 Here, tophi damaged our biggest organ, the skin, but all organs are at risk.
 Death from kidney disease is not uncommon, and heart failure has been attributed to tophi affecting the cardiovascular system.

 Next steps should be obvious – if you have unusual lumps or swellings, see a doctor immediately.
 If you have gout, reduce uric acid to 5mg/dL (0.30 mmol/L) before the tophi grow.
+If you don’t get your uric acid safe, you will soon be a gout victim, with a poor quality of life.

-Leave Widespread Painless Tophi to browse more Tophi Guidelines
+Leave Widespread Painless Tophi to browse more Tophi Guidelines.

 Widespread Painless Tophi References